Employer Insights

 In 2024 and thereafter, gradual increases will be calculated according to Federal Economic Indicators calculated by the U.S. Department of Labor (DOL).

-In the meantime, here is the schedule of anticipated Connecticut minimum wage changes based on the above state law:
+Here is the schedule of previous Connecticut minimum wage changes based on the above state law:

 In Connecticut, the minimum wage for minors (employees under the age of 18) is $11.05 (or 85% of the current minimum wage) for the first 200 hours of employment.
 However, if employed at a farm or as a government employee the 85% reduction from the current minimum wage rate can be paid indefinitely.